Upper Trajan's Wall: Characteristics

 The wall stretches 120 kilometres from the Dniester River in the Teleneşti district to the Prut River.
 In Romania the remains of the wall can be found in Tiganasi, Carniceni, Sendreni and Tocsomeni.

-Some scholars, such as Vasile Nedelciuc, argue that the turf Wall was built initially by the Romans, owing to the fact that it has a ditch facing north, away from Roman territory.
+Some scholars, such as Vasile Nedelciuc, argue that the turf Wall was built initially by the Romans, because it has a ditch facing north, away from Roman territory.
 Under this hypothesis Emperor Trajan made the first construction of the turf wall around 110 AD, in order to protect the coastal area from the Danube delta as far as Tyras.

 Others, such as the historian Peter Heather, affirm it was built by the local Germanic tribes, mainly as a defense against raiders from Central Asia (Attila's Huns).
 Historian Thomas S. Burns is more reluctant, and wishes for better dating data.
 The identification of the geographical feature in Moldavia with the passage in Ammianus Marcellinus has been proposed by the Romanian historian Radu Vulpe in 1957.
 Historian Herwig Wolfram questions the emendation given to the passage in Ammianus Marcellinus necessary to read it as being about a wall.